 The faculty’s deep understanding of managing at-risk students comes from their diverse experiences as scholars, researchers, educators, practitioners, and innovators in quality education and online education degree programs.

-Recent statistics help paint a disturbing picture of the fragile environments and learning obstacles experienced by at-risk students:
+Statistics help paint a disturbing picture of the fragile environments and learning obstacles experienced by at-risk students:

-“If students are to be capable of succeeding in school and are motivated to make a reasonable effort, they need to have a sense that they can have a reasonable effect on outcome and believe that things can change—they must have hope,” emphasized Dr. Wiggins.
+“If students are to be capable of succeeding in school and are motivated to make a reasonable effort, they need to have a sense that they can have a reasonable effect on outcome and believe that things can change—they must have hope,” emphasized Dr. Lynch.

 Many amazing discoveries about the elasticity of the brain and how it functions, learns, grows, and changes have become an integral part of the curriculum at the Riley College of Education and Leadership at Walden.